CV page

 Research

-I have broad interests in all aspects of plant-insect interactions and biological pest control.
-I am particularly interested in plant-omnivore interactions in plant-associated food webs and its ecological consequences in different plant systems.
+I have broad interests in multitrophic plant-insect interactions in plant-associating food webs and biological pest control.
+I am particularly interested in the role of omnivorous insects in shaping these interactions directly and indirectly via plant-mediated effects and the consequences on herbivore suppresion and plant fitness.

-My PhD work (at the University of Amsterdam) focused on plant responses induced by plant feeding of the omnivorous predator Macrolophus pygmaeus in greenhouse crops (sweet pepper) and its effects on performance of herbivores, other natural enemies and plants.
-I found that plant feeding by omnivorous predators can induce plant defences that decrease the performance of herbivore pests and attract other natural enemies of herbivore pests.
+During my PhD (at the University of Amsterdam), I studied how plant responses induced by the omnivorous predator Macrolophus pygmaeus influence the performance of herbivores, other natural enemies as well as plants in a greenhous crop systems (e.g., sweet pepper).
+I found that omnivores can induce plant defences that decrease the performance of herbivore pests and attract other natural enemies of herbivore pests.
 The present of omnivores on plants also alters the plant performance by changing plant phenology and plant fitness (in term of seeds production).
+I was fascinated by the big impact that omnivores can make on food webs through a little bit of plant feeding, which has been largely overlooked by ecologists.
+This realization motivated me to further investigate the ecological functions of omnivorous insects, which continues to be a central theme in my research.

 Cooperation